NewsLocal NewsHamilton CountyCincinnati

 "Videos circulated by FOP members and the recent call to sign a petition have targeted Ms. Roley for encouraging a community member to follow formal complaint procedures and questioning an officer's response, which have long been part of her community-centered approach to better policing in the City, and are within her rights to free speech and advocacy outside of her formal services for the City," the statement reads.

-The statement also says that Roley's decades-long role in Cincinnati has "always involved evaluating police conduct and supporting community voices about policing in Cincinnati."
+Roley's statement from her attorney also says that her decades-long role in Cincinnati has "always involved evaluating police conduct and supporting community voices about policing in Cincinnati."

 Roley's statement also says the FOP's allegations have led to hate messages and threats to Roley, her family and her business.